3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

-# MAIN SSH INSTALLERS HERE:
+# MAIN SSH INSTALLER HERE:
 ### RUN FROM YOUR SSH TERMINAL TO START YOUR FULL INSTALL!

-Use for any machine Voron to Ender!
+Use for any machine Voron, SV08 to Ender!

 >[!IMPORTANT]
 >It is highly recommended to use this installer if you're installing fresh or updating from an older version!
 It will archive your old files for you.